 Michael L. Knapek

-Michael (Mike) Knapek is a partner in the Litigation section of Scheef & Stone.
+Michael (Mike) Knapek is of counsel in the Litigation section of Scheef & Stone.
 With over 38 years experience as a trial lawyer, Mr. Knapek represents clients in various commercial litigation matters, including real estate disputes.

 A significant portion of Mr. Knapek’s practice has involved insurance-related issues, including representing insureds of Directors and Officers Liability Insurance policies.
 Mr. Knapek has successfully represented directors and officers of companies against claims of negligence and breaches of fiduciary duties and loyalty.
 Some of those matters have been in the context of adversary proceedings in bankruptcy court.

 Successfully tried and defended several wrongful death and serious personal injury lawsuits involving premises liability, product liability, and Deceptive Trade Practices Act claims.